 Vellum’s interface has three facets: right, center, and right-hand side.
 The left-side is the navigator, that’s where you can access and organize the content and the formatting styles of your manuscript.
 The center is your workspace, that’s where you make changes, while the right side is where you preview changes made.

 After you’ve imported your MS, vellum would prompt you to enter author info, title, and subtitle Select the ebook cover tab on top, and you’d easily upload your ebook.
 During the import, vellum auto-recognizes your chapters.
 Check the navigator, to ensure it’s done correctly.

 If you’d prefer to split your chapters yourself, click on your manuscript in the navigator.
 Place your cursor before the start of a new chapter in the text in the panel at the middle, then select chapter, select Split chapter.
 To view files at the center, just select them in the navigator.
 Vellum would also generate your TOC for you.
 To add a new chapter: Select chapter, then add chapter.
 And to add an element that’s not a chapter: Select element, then add element.
 At the top of the navigator, you’ll find styles, you can use it to change the style of your ebook.

 Check the navigator to make sure that your files are arranged the way you’d like them to appear in your ebook.
 If there’s a need to rearrange them, simply click and drag them to the appropriate location.

-The right pane allows you to preview your ebook as it’d appear in Kindle Fire.
+The right panel allows you to preview your ebook as it’d appear in Kindle Fire.
 To see how it’d be displayed in other formats, select the phone icon and choose your preference.
 Once you’re happy, click on Generate and your ebook is ready!

 In this article, we explored how to format an ebook using different softwares.
-The good news: they’re all easy to use.